 It’s easy having a green living home

 It’s not enough to make smart choices.
 Instead, you have to commit fully to reducing your energy consumption.
 A green living house is great, but most of our environmental impact is a result of the way we live our lives.
 Set up paperless billing in your new home to save trees and reduce consumption.
 If your local regulations permit it, consider purchasing a rain barrel to collect runoff rainwater for reuse in the garden.

 Switch to CFL or LED light bulbs, and install low-flow faucets, showers, and toilets.
 Eschew the broad swath of green lawns that proliferate across America and choose water-conscious, low maintenance ornamental grasses, shrubs, and trees.
 You can even choose to grow some of your own food, further cutting down on your carbon footprint.
 Composting your kitchen scraps and recycling them into natural fertilizer reduces waste going into the landfills.

-The benefits of buying a more environmentally conscious green living home and living a green lifestyle are paid out in lowered energy costs, better air quality and reduced impact on our surroundings.
+The benefits of buying a more environmentally conscious home and living a green lifestyle are paid out in lowered energy costs, better air quality and reduced impact on our surroundings.
 Being good stewards of our world enhances our experience of living in it.
 We can be happier, healthier and more comfortable with having a green living home.